syncrypt/client/docs/manual.md

     syncrypt login

 This step is optional, but we recommend you to run it.
-Otherwise you will need to provide your login credentials every time you run a syncrypt command.
+Otherwise you will need to provide your login credentials every time you run a `syncrypt` command.
-The above command will retrieve an auth token which will be used by any subsequent command.
+The above command will retrieve an authentication token which will be used by any subsequent commands.

 ## Basics